MathiasGroebe/point_selection/README.md

 ### Label grid

 Creates a grid and check which point is contained by which grid cell.
 Afterward, the highest (Max option) point or the lowest (Min option) value in each will set to 1 and all others to 0 in the column for the selected points.
 You can choose which type of grid you prefer for computing: Rectangles, diamonds, or hexagons.
 The tool will create them according to your defined size.
-Please provide two numerical columns for storing the grid cell's id and none for holding the selection.
-The column for the grid id can be used for inspection; a value of -1 means that the point lays in no grid cell
+Please provide two numerical columns for storing the grid cell's id and one for holding the selection.
+The column for the grid id can be used for inspection; a value of -1 means that the point lays in no grid cell.

 ![Usage example Label grid](example_images/label_grid_gui.png)